pmartinolli/TTGBG/README.md

 ## Long term goal

 This timeline is a part of the « [On the Shoulders of Cloud Giants](http://zotrpg.blogspot.com/search/label/on%20the%20shoulders%20of%20dwarves) » [(en français)](https://jdr.hypotheses.org/category/sur-epaules-geants-nuages) set of projects.
+See also a [Timeline Tree of Tabletop Role-Playing Games](https://github.com/pmartinolli/TTTTRPG)

 I would like to work on the taxonomy of relations between games.
 My ambition is to design a whole phylomemetic system to track the evolution of cultural ideas.